 This weekend Craig and I found ourselves unexpectedly free on Saturday.
-It was pegged by the weather forecast to be a nice day, and so we decided it was about time I went to explore the picturesque land of Richmond.
+It was pegged by the weather forecast to be a nice day, and so we decided it was about time I went to explore the picturesque land of Richmond for a day trip.

-We had a look and our route was pretty convoluted, but we got 3 trains to Wimbledon, Clapham junction and then finally to Richmond.
+We had a look on Citymapper and our route was pretty convoluted, but we got 3 trains to Wimbledon, Clapham Junction and then finally to Richmond.
 I love living in London but it you are going between different areas that are outside of central it can be an absolute pain to go just a few miles away!
 But we set out anyway and arrived in sunny Richmond.

 What to do in Richmond